 PARISS was formally introduced to the market at the Pittsburgh Conference in 1998.

 PARISS can now be found in routine use in bio-research, medical, physics, chemistry, and industrial laboratories throughout the world.

-Uses include: Nanoparticle characterization, SPR and “darkfield scatter,” spectral histopathology, spectral fluorescence imaging, color measurement of micro-sized objects, and many industrial QC applications that require spectroscopic characterization of sub-micron targets.
+Uses include: photo-luminescence, solar coatings, cyanobacteria detection, micro-plastics, nanoparticle characterization, spectral histopathology, spectral fluorescence imaging, and many industrial QC applications that require spectroscopic characterization of micron and sub-micron targets.